-The Disney Dining Plan can be a valuable addition to your Walt Disney World vacation.
+The Disney Dining Plan can add a lot to your Walt Disney World vacation.
 But, it can also be very confusing.
-Most first time or infrequent visitors have lots of questions about the plan.
-And, to make matters worse, there is a lot of wrong information out there about the plan.
-To make your trip planning easier and clear up some of the confusion, we are answering some of the most frequently asked Disney Dining Plan questions!
+Most people have lots of questions about it.
+To make your trip planning easier and clear up some of the confusion, here are answers to some of the most frequently asked Disney Dining Plan questions!
+(Updated June 26, 2023)

 What is the Disney Dining Plan?

 The Disney Dining Plan is essentially a prepaid dining plan for your Disney World trip.
 You pay a flat fee per person per night to cover your meals and snacks.